bitburner-official/bitburner-src/markdown/bitburner.darknet.authenticate.md

 </td><td>

-password to attempt to authenticate with.
+Password to attempt to authenticate with.

 </td></tr>